ashley-ferreira/SheHacks_7/README.md

 Notes:
 - Can add examples like shown on website
 - Can be useful to get votes from things not passed?
+- Can colour on topics/sponsoring country and explore that
+- Best_of param would be nice

 [Link to Tableau visualization](https://prod-ca-a.online.tableau.com/#/site/ungaresolutions/workbooks/77336?:origin=card_share_link)